ibm-cloud-architecture/refarch-cloudnative-bluecompute-mobile/README.md

 *This project is part of the 'IBM Cloud Native Reference Architecture' suite, available at https://github.com/ibm-cloud-architecture/refarch-cloudnative*

-The BlueCompute app is an iOS application developed in Swift 2.0.
-It is built to demonstrate the following capability on IBM Cloud:
+The BlueCompute app consists of an iOS and Android version.
+The iOS application is developed in Swift 2.0.
+The mobile apps were built to demonstrate the following capability on IBM Cloud:

  - Access the omnichannel enabled APIs through IBM API Connect on Bluemix
  - OAuth implementation using IBM API Connect as OAuth provider